guitardv/flight_planning/README.md

 You'll find bellow an overview of the modules currently integrated/in developpment.

 ### METAR
-Works only for Canadian airports.<br />
-Weather data provided by Environment Canada and NAV CANADA via <https://flightplanning.navcanada.ca>.<br />
+Weather data provided by <https://metar-taf.com>.<br />
-<b>/!\\ This module is temporarily unusable since NAV CANADA closed their legacy <https://flightplanning.navcanada.ca> website in favor of the newer <https://spaces.navcanada.ca>.
-I'll work on restoring this service as soon as possible. /!\\</b>
+By default, the last 3 METAR messages are repported.
+That number can be changed by editing the value of the variable `numberOfMetarMessagesToBeReported` in metar/metar.py.
+All the SPECI messages emited after the last repported NOTAM will be included.<br />

 ### NOTAM
 NOTAMs provided by the FAA NOTAM API.<br />